 MasterCard (MA) Gains But Lags Market: What You Should Know

-Heading into today, shares of the processor of debit and credit card payments had gained 4.51% over the past month, outpacing the Business Services sector's gain of 2.4% and the S&P 500's gain of 3.19% in that time.
+Coming into today, shares of the processor of debit and credit card payments had gained 1.95% in the past month.
+In that same time, the Business Services sector gained 0.21%, while the S&P 500 gained 0.83%.

 Wall Street will be looking for positivity from MA as it approaches its next earnings report date.
-The company is expected to report EPS of $1.53, down 21.94% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $4.02 billion, down 8.96% from the year-ago period.
+On that day, MA is projected to report earnings of $1.53 per share, which would represent a year-over-year decline of 21.94%.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.02 billion, down 8.96% from the prior-year quarter.

 Any recent changes to analyst estimates for MA should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.03% higher within the past month.
-MA currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.29% lower.
+MA is currently a Zacks Rank #3 (Hold).

-In terms of valuation, MA is currently trading at a Forward P/E ratio of 56.03.
-Its industry sports an average Forward P/E of 26.87, so we one might conclude that MA is trading at a premium comparatively.
+Investors should also note MA's current valuation metrics, including its Forward P/E ratio of 42.85.
+This represents a premium compared to its industry's average Forward P/E of 25.6.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.